spraoi/common-ui/README.md

 ### General Guidelines

 - all packages that contain business logic should have at least 1 test
-- code coverage should always be 100%
+- code coverage should be as close to 100% as possible

 #### Package Dependencies